Professor of Jazz Arranging

 Earlier in his career as a performer, DeRosa toured and recorded with Gerry Mulligan, Bob Brookmeyer, Susannah McCorkle, Jackie Cain & Roy Kral, Chuck Wayne, and Marlene VerPlanck.
 Other employers include Marian McPartland, Gene Bertoncini, Warren Vaché, Larry Elgart, Peter Nero, and vocalist Chris Connor.

 Mr. DeRosa’s service to teaching was recognized in the 3rd edition (1994) of Who’s Who Among America’s Teachers.
 His publications for public school jazz ensembles are available through Alfred Music (Belwin Jazz), Smart Chart Music, J.W.
-Pepper, Barnhouse Music, and E-Jazz Lines while a few of his works for professional bands are available through Sierra Music.
+Pepper, Barnhouse Music, while a few of his works for professional bands are available through Sierra Music.
 All of this music is available through e-Jazz Lines.
-Mr. DeRosa remains active as an adjudicator and clinician for music festivals and is the artistic director for AJV (American Jazz Venues), an organization created by his late father, noted jazz education pioneer, Clem DeRosa.
+Mr. DeRosa remains active as an adjudicator and clinician for schools and music festivals and is the artistic director for AJV (American Jazz Venues), an organization created by his late father, noted jazz education pioneer, Clem DeRosa.